Fix Sage Balance Sheet Account Suspense Error

 • Reports showing different figures for the same period.

-If any of these occur, it is worth investigating Sage balance sheet suspense account before the issue grows larger.
+If any of these occur, it is worth investigating Sage balance sheet account suspense before the issue grows larger.

 How To Fix Sage Balance Sheet Out Of Balance Issue?